Miksus/rocketry/docs/tutorial/basic.rst

 Time Scheduling
 ---------------

-There are a lot of scheduling options in Red Engine: the tasks can run at specific time, after some other tasks have run or when other conditions are met.
+There are a lot of scheduling options in Rocketry: the tasks can run at specific time, after some other tasks have run or when other conditions are met.
 In this tutorial we focus on the time specific scheduling